 Yes.
-Deferred enrollment requests must be submitted in writing (letter or email) and approved by June 1st.
+Typically, 20 to 25 students are granted deferred enrollment in each class.
+The non-refundable $250 admission deposit must first be paid to secure matriculation.
 Upon approval, Wesleyan will grant deferred admission for one year.
-Typically, 20 to 25 students are granted deferred matriculation in each class.
-In order to obtain approval, applicants must submit a plan for their “gap year.”
-Students granted a deferral cannot make any further admission applications to other institutions or enroll full time in any other institution of higher education.
-Interested students must also submit their admission deposit by May 1st.
-Once the student’s request for deferment is received and, if approved, a formal letter acknowledging their deferred status will be sent.
+In order to obtain approval, applicants must submit a plan for their “gap year”.
+Deferred enrollment requests must be submitted in writing (letter or email) and approved prior to June 1st.
+Students granted a deferral cannot submit further admission applications to other institutions or enroll full time in any other institution of higher education.
+Once the student’s request for deferment is received and approved, a formal letter acknowledging their deferred status will be sent.
 An essay, briefly describing deferral activities and reaffirming intention to enroll at Wesleyan is required by March 1st of the deferral year.

 - Does Wesleyan have an admission deposit?

 Yes.
 The Wesleyan admission deposit is $250.00.
 Please note: the deposit is non-refundable.

 - I have a disability.
 Should I disclose my disability during the admission process?
 How do I obtain accommodations as a student at Wesleyan?